MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 ## Exercise 3 - Create automatic cloud flow for project status

-In this exercise, you will create an new cloud flow that is triggered when the project status is updated.
+In this exercise, you will create a new cloud flow that is triggered when the project status is updated.
 The flow will set the actual end date if the project status is completed.

 ### Task 3.1 - Create a new cloud flow

 In this task, you will perform the following:

-- create a new flow fro change of project status
+- create a new flow that is triggered by project status change
 - add an action to set the actual end date

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.